7:340-AP1- School Student Records

 - Academic transcripts, including: grades, class rank, graduation date, and grade level achieved; as applicable, and if allowed by District policy, scores received on college entrance examinations (except that a parent/guardian or eligible student may request, in writing, the removal from the academic transcript of any score received on college entrance examinations); the unique student identifier assigned and used by ISBE’s Student Information System (23 Ill.Admin.Code §1.75); as applicable, designation of an advanced placement computer science course as a mathematics-based, quantitative course for purposes of meeting State graduation requirements set forth in 105 ILCS 5/27-22; as applicable, designation of the student’s achievement of the State Seal of Biliteracy, awarded in accordance with 105 ILCS 5/2-3.157 and 23 Ill.Admin.Code §1.442; and as applicable, designation of the student’s achievement of the State Commendation Toward Biliteracy, awarded in accordance with 23 Ill.Admin.Code §1.442(c); and as applicable, designation of the student’s achievement of the Global Scholar Certification, awarded in accordance with 105 ILCS 5/2-3.167 and 23 Ill.Admin.Code §1.443.

 - Attendance record.

 - Health record, defined by ISBE rule as “medical documentation necessary for enrollment and proof of having certain examinations, as may be required under Section 27-8.1 of the (School) Code.”

-- Record of release of permanent record information that contains the information listed in the subsection on Record of Release, below.
+- Record of release of permanent record information that contains the information listed in Section 1, Record of Release, below.

 SBE rule provides that if not maintained in the temporary record, the permanent record may include: